Henri Bergson: Education and career

-Bergson attended the Lycée Fontanes (known as the Lycée Condorcet 1870–1874 and 1883–present) in Paris from 1868 to 1878.
+Bergson attended the Lycée Fontanes (known as the Lycée Condorcet, 1870–1874 and 1883–present) in Paris from 1868 to 1878.
 He had previously received a Jewish religious education, but lost his faith between the ages of 14 and 16.
 According to Hude (1990), this moral crisis is tied to his discovery of the theory of evolution, according to which humanity shares a common ancestry with modern primates, a process construed as needing no creative deity.

 At the lycée, Bergson won a prize for his scientific work and another, in 1877, when he was 18, for the solution of a mathematical problem.
 His solution was published the next year in Nouvelles Annales de Mathématiques.
 It was his first published work.
 After some hesitation about whether to pursue the sciences or the humanities, he decided on the latter, to his teachers' dismay.
 When he was 19, he entered the École Normale Supérieure (during this period, he read Herbert Spencer).
 He obtained there the degree of licence ès lettres, and then an agrégation de philosophie in 1881 from the University of Paris.

 The same year, he received a teaching appointment at the lycée in Angers, the ancient capital of Anjou.
 Two years later he settled at the Lycée Blaise-Pascal (Clermont-Ferrand) in Clermont-Ferrand, capital of the Puy-de-Dôme département.

 The year after his arrival at Clermont-Ferrand, Bergson displayed his ability in the humanities by the publication of an edition of extracts from Lucretius, with a critical study of De Rerum Natura, issued as Extraits de Lucrèce, and of Lucretius's materialist cosmology (1884), repeated editions of which attest to its value in promoting Classics among French youth.
 While teaching and lecturing in this part of his country (the Auvergne region), Bergson found time for private study and original work.
-He crafted his dissertation, Time and Free Will, which was submitted, along with a short Latin thesis on Aristotle (Quid Aristoteles de loco senserit, "On the Concept of Place in Aristotle") for his doctoral degree, which was awarded by the University of Paris in 1889.
+He crafted his dissertation, Time and Free Will (Essai sur les données immédiates de la conscience), along with a short Latin thesis on Aristotle (Quid Aristoteles de loco senserit, "On the Concept of Place in Aristotle") for his doctoral degree, which was awarded by the University of Paris in 1889.
 The work was published in the same year by Félix Alcan.
 He also gave courses in Clermont-Ferrand on the Pre-Socratics, in particular Heraclitus.

-Bergson dedicated Time and Free Will to Jules Lachelier (1832–1918), then public education minister, a disciple of Félix Ravaisson and the author of On the Founding of Induction (Du fondement de l'induction, 1871).
+Bergson dedicated Time and Free Will to Jules Lachelier (1832–1918), then public education minister, a disciple of Félix Ravaisson and the author of On the Foundations of Induction (Du fondement de l'induction, 1871; a work on inductive reasoning).
 Lachelier endeavoured "to substitute everywhere force for inertia, life for death, and liberty for fatalism".
 According to Louis de Broglie, Time and Free Will "antedates by forty years the ideas of Niels Bohr and Werner Heisenberg on the physical interpretation of wave mechanics."